You happier than ever!

 Quieting the Mind

-Mindfulness-based relaxation techniques such as yoga, tai chi, and meditation can help us adjust our "emotional set-point" towards more positive moods.
-We might find that we might not feel happy immediately but over time we will feel more content and stable emotionally.
+Mindfulness-based relaxation techniques such as yoga, tai chi, and meditation can help us adjust our "emotional set-point" towards more positive moods rather than depression and anxiety.
+We might find that we might not feel happy or calm immediately but over time we will feel more content and emotionally stable.
 These practices have the power to actually change brain functioning.
 In one study, after a couple months of consistent meditation practice participants had increased activity of the left frontal part of the brain associated with lower anxiety and positive moods.
 Don't have enough time or not ready to hit the cushion?
 Try one of these one-minute meditations.